 Going to the dentist can be a frightening experience for anyone, especially a child.
 Our goal at Mountain View Dental is to make a visit to the dentist as enjoyable as possible for children.

 It is as important-if not more important- for children to have regular dental visits.
 As children lose their primary (baby) teeth and begin to get their permanent teeth, they must understand the importance of oral hygiene.
 Being proactive about pediatric dentistry from the start can have a profound effect later in life.

 Important Oral Hygiene Habits We Help Teach Your Children:

 - Proper brushing techniques

 - Brushing twice a day

-One of the biggest problems in children is tooth decay.
-Sugary foods and drinks can break down teeth in children; especially when they do not practice good oral hygiene.
-Our pediatric dentistry division at Mountain View Dental is focused on teaching children these habits.
-From the correct brushing technique to flossing routines, it is our mission to create a good baseline for children to continue to have healthy teeth throughout their life.
+Tooth decay is one of the biggest problems for children.
+Sugary food and drinks can break down children’s teeth, especially when they don’t practice good oral hygiene.
+Our pediatric dentistry division at Mountain View Dental is focused on teaching children good habits for oral hygiene.

-It is recommended that children visit the dentist every six months.
-These visits can serve as regular checkups as well as cleanings.
-Other popular procedures for children include fluoride treatments and sealants, which can aid in preventing decay and extend the health of teeth.
+It is recommended for children to visit the dentist every six months for a checkup and teeth cleaning.
+We also provide children with fluoride treatments and sealants, which can aid in preventing decay and enhancing the health of teeth.